techToy-Studio/symphoni-composer/docs/map/2-note-management.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: Note Management
-description: Learn how to add notes to your Symphoni level
+description: Learn how to manage notes in your Symphoni level
 ---

 # Note Management